ChrisPaliqaw/rosauth_jwt/README.md

+in the crown-clothing supabase project:

+run the install sql script from:

+https://github.com/supabase-community/supabase-custom-claims

-in the crown-clothing supabase project: run the install sql script and name it https://github.com/supabase-community/supabase-custom-claims installed them in christophomos's Org/crown-clothing
+installed them in christophomos's Org/crown-clothing

 with this token, open a second shell in vscode: